 The parent/guardian is required to report any absence to the school office by 9:00 A.M. on each day of the absence.
-Voice mail message service available for those parents/guardians who leave call-in messages during non-school hours.
-A doctor’s note on prescription pad or letterhead is required for any illness-related absence of three or more days.
+Voice mail message service is available for those parents/guardians who leave call-in messages during non-school hours.
+A doctor’s note on a prescription pad or letterhead is required for any illness-related absence of three or more days.
 Students who are not present in school and whose parent/guardian has not called will receive a call from the Dean of Students to determine the reason(s) for absence.

 Extended absences of five days or more require Britten School to notify the home school district of the circumstances in writing.
-Please note that ISBE defines truancy as “an accumulation of unexcused absences that total more than 10% of the days in the current school year.”

 It is the responsibility of the parent/guardian to call and work with the transportation company on any change of transportation due to an absence.